garden-io/garden/docs/reference/module-types/container.md

     # `GARDEN`) and values must be primitives or references to secrets.
     env: {}

+    cpu:
+      # The minimum amount of CPU the test needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
+      # CPU)
+      min: 10

+      # The maximum amount of CPU the test can use, in millicpus (i.e. 1000 = 1 CPU)
+      max: 1000

+    memory:
+      # The minimum amount of RAM the test needs to be available for it to be deployed, in megabytes (i.e. 1024 = 1
+      # GB)
+      min: 90

+      # The maximum amount of RAM the test can use, in megabytes (i.e. 1024 = 1 GB)
+      max: 90

     # List of volumes that should be mounted when deploying the test.
     #
     # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when